STRIDES/AzureDataSharePipeline/02 Create Pipeline Parts/readme.md

 ## Steps to create resources in Azure

 Step 1 - Download the files and save to a local folder if you haven't already.
+Don't overlay paramfile.json if you've already setup a file.

 1. Download all the files contained in this folder and save to a local folder location.

-2. Skip this step if you did already in 01 Create Resources section.
-Open the 00 - PreReqCheck.ps1 file in your preferred client to run PowerShell.
+2. **Skip this step if you did already in 01 Create Resources section.**  Open the 00 - PreReqCheck.ps1 file in your preferred client to run PowerShell.
 Visual Studio Code can be used for example (https://code.visualstudio.com/) or the PowerShell ISE.
 You can step through and run selections of the code to check and validate PowerShell version and required modules are installed.

 ![alt text](https://github.com/hfoley/EDU/blob/master/images/VSCodeRunSelection.jpg?raw=true)

-3. Skip this step if you did already in 01 Create Resources section.
-Open and update all the values needed within the paramfile.json.
+3. **Skip this step if you did already in 01 Create Resources section.**  Open and update all the values needed within the paramfile.json.
 Anything that contains <> requires your input.
 Replace all the values including the <> within the " ".
 	![alt text](https://github.com/hfoley/EDU/blob/master/images/EditingParamFile.jpg?raw=true)

 4. Run the PowerShell script 03 - Create Pipeline Parts.ps1 by running the following command in the PowerShell client of choice